rutherblood/jekyll-now/_posts/2018-05-08-on-how-i-did-not-wear-a-lab-coat-at-work-and-suffered.md

 See you tomorrow,
 Avi.

-P.S.: **MORAL OF THE STORY:** It never helps to be not disciplined.
+P.S. **MORAL OF THE STORY:** It never helps to be not disciplined.
 Always be disciplined.
 Chao.